oracle/wookiee/README.md

 [Instructions](docs/DevSetup.md)

+### Increasing Wookiee Version
+To bump the version of Wookiee Core/Test simply increase it in the VERSION file.
+Builds are automatically setup to read from this file and create a SNAPSHOT build of the format "$VERSION-$BRANCH-SNAPSHOT".
+For a non-SNAPSHOT release build simply create a git tag with the name of the version you want, e.g. "2.0.1".

 ### Creating a service
 As services are what provides functionality to the Wookiee container, this section provides information on how to create a basic service.